-In summary, the main contributions of our paper are: \begin{compactitem} \item We propose an end-to-end DNNs-based 3D multi-view counting method that predicts 3D density maps, which provides information about the crowd in 3D.
-To the best of our knowledge, this is the first study of 3D scene-level multi-view crowd counting. \item \zq{Unlike the previous methods, we use 3D projection and 3D fusion, which can help to deal with the scale variation issue without the scale selection module}. \item \zqb{We consider the geometry in the projection and propose an attention module along the view ray for better 2D-to-3D projection.} \item The projection consistency between the camera-view ground-truth and the back-projected 3D predictions is explored to further boost the multi-view counting performance.
+In summary, the main contributions of our paper are as follows: \begin{compactitem} \item We propose an end-to-end DNNs-based 3D multi-view counting method that predicts 3D density maps, which provides information about the crowd in 3D. \item \zq{Unlike previous methods, we use 3D projection and 3D fusion, which can help to deal with the scale variation issue without the scale selection module}. \item \zqb{We consider the geometry in the projection and propose an attention module along the view ray for better 2D-to-3D projection.} \item The projection consistency between the camera-view ground-truth and the back-projected 3D predictions is explored to further boost the multi-view counting performance.
 The proposed method can achieve better or comparable counting performance to the state-of-art. \end{compactitem}

 The remainder of this paper is organized as follows.
 In Section 2, we review the existing single-view and multi-view counting methods, as well as 3D object reconstruction using deep neural networks (DNNs).
 In Section 3, we introduce the proposed 3D multi-view counting method including the 3D fusion and geometric attention module.
 In Section 4, we show the experiments settings and results, and conclude in Section 5.